 a.
 If anyone among you seems to be wise: Paul is being a little sarcastic here.
 Of course the Corinthians considered themselves wise in this age!
 That was one of their problems, their love of worldly wisdom.

 b.
-What is one to do if they are wise in this age?
+Let him become a fool that he may become wise: What is one to do if they are wise in this age?
 If they are wise according to a human measure of wisdom?
 They are to become a fool that he may become wise.

 i.
 Paul asks them to renounce all worldly wisdom, all humanism (man-centered philosophy), even if it means being called a fool.
 If one is not willing to be considered a fool by those who value only human wisdom, they will never be able to truly become wise.

 c.
-God has evaluated the wisdom of this world, and He considers it foolishness, craftiness, and futile.
+The Lord knows the thoughts of the wise: God has evaluated the wisdom of this world, and He considers it foolishness, craftiness, and futile.
 Will we agree with God’s evaluation or not?

 2. (21-23) Glorify God by seeing His servants in the right perspective.

 Therefore let no one boast in men.
 For all things are yours: whether Paul or Apollos or Cephas, or the world or life or death, or things present or things to come; all are yours.
 And you are Christ’s, and Christ is God’s.

 a.
 Let no one glory in men: How prone we are to glory in men!
 We are more excited about being with the influential and famous of this world than about being with God.
 We value the gifts and honors of men more than the gifts and honors God gives.
 How we need to hear, let no one glory in men!

 b.
 For all things are yours: To say I am of Paul or I am of Apollos is to have a view that is too narrow, too constricted.
 Both Paul and Apollos belong to you; the whole universe is yours in Christ.